Bunching and Taxing Multidimensional Skills: Characterization

-The proof is given in Appendix \ref {pf:implementable}.
-Proposition \ref{p:implementable} states that for any feasible allocation $(\hat{c},\hat{x}_s) \in \mathcal{I}$, the implementability condition has to be satisfied, where the marginal resource costs of providing consumption utility $\mathcal{C}'( c )$, as well as the marginal resource costs of providing disutility from work $(\mathcal{X}_c' ( x_c ),\mathcal{X}_m' ( x_m ))$, are evaluated at an optimum.
-Thus, the implementability condition places restrictions on the optimal $( c,x_s )$ that need to satisfy (\ref{e:stoch_dominance_weak_basic1}) for any feasible allocation $(\hat{c},\hat{x}_s) \in \mathcal{I}$.
+The proof is in Appendix \ref {pf:implementable}.
+Proposition \ref{p:implementable} states that for any feasible allocation $(\hat{c},\hat{x})$, the implementability condition is necessarily satisfied, where the marginal resource costs of providing consumption utility $\mathcal{C}'( c )$, as well as the marginal resource costs of providing disutility from work $(\mathcal{X}' ( x_c ),\mathcal{X}' ( x_m ))$, are evaluated at an optimum.
+Thus, the implementability condition places restrictions on the optimal $( c,x )$ that need to satisfy (\ref{e:stoch_dominance_weak_basic1}) for any feasible allocation $(\hat{c},\hat{x})$.

 Proposition \ref{p:implementable} combines two variational arguments.
 First, consider a small proportional change in consumption utility and labor disutility.
 This variation is feasible.
-Since this scaling is unrestricted, meaning that it can either increase or decrease the utility allocations, it implies that (\ref{e:stoch_dominance_weak_basic1}) holds with equality at the optimal allocation $(c,x_s)$.
+Since this scaling is unrestricted, meaning that it can either increase or decrease the utility allocations, it implies that (\ref{e:stoch_dominance_weak_basic1}) holds with equality at the optimal allocation $(c,x)$.
 Second, consider a convex combination of an optimal allocation and any other feasible allocation with a small weight.
 The convex combination is equivalent to scaling down the optimal allocation and adding a small positive perturbation.
 By the previous argument, rescaling does not change the Lagrangian at the optimum allocation.
 The positive perturbation should not decrease the Lagrangian.
 Since this perturbation is positive it gives an inequality condition.

 Proposition \ref{p:implementable} presents an implementability constraint for an incentive constrained economy.
-The implementability conditions are more common in the Ramsey taxation literature where they summarize the distortions to allocations introduced by pre-specified taxes.
-In our model, we do not impose direct restrictions on the permissible distortions and, instead, an information friction endogenously restricts the set of allocations.
-Importantly, our implementability constraints holds with inequality which, as we show, is essential for characterizing the bunching regions.
+The implementability conditions are more common in the Ramsey taxation literature where they represent the distortions to allocations introduced by pre-specified taxes.
+In our model, we do not impose direct restrictions on the permissible taxes and, instead, an information friction endogenously restricts the set of allocations.
+Importantly, our implementability condition holds with inequality which, as we show, is essential for characterizing the bunching regions.